symfony/symfony-docs/frontend/asset_mapper.rst

      styles/app.css     assets/styles/app.css
      images/duck.png    assets/images/duck.png

-The "Logical Path" is the path that to use when referencing the asset, like from a template.
+The "Logical Path" is the path to use when referencing the asset, like from a template.

 .. _importmaps-javascript: